Aryan185/ComfyUI-ExternalAPI-Helpers/README.md

 A collection of powerful custom nodes for ComfyUI that connect your local workflows to closed-source AI models via their APIs.
 Use Google's Gemini, Imagen, Veo, OpenAI's GPT-Image-1, and Black Forest Labs' FLUX models directly within ComfyUI.

 ## Key Features

 *   **FLUX Kontext Pro & Max:** Image-to-image transformations using the FLUX models via the Replicate API.
+*   **Flux.2 (Replicate):** Generate images using the latest FLUX.2 models (Pro, Max, Dev) via Replicate.
 *   **Gemini Chat:** Google's powerful multimodal AI.
 Ask questions about an image, generate detailed descriptions or create prompts for other models.
 Supports thinking budget controls for applicable models.
+Now supports audio input.
 *   **Gemini Segmentation:** Generate segmentation masks for objects in an image using Gemini.
 *   **Gemini Speaker Diarization:** Separate audio into different speaker tracks using Gemini.
 *   **GPT Image Edit:** OpenAI's `gpt-image-1` for prompt-based image editing and inpainting.
 Simply mask an area and describe the change you want to see.
+*   **OpenAI LLM:** Access OpenAI's powerful language models (GPT-4, GPT-5, o1, etc.) for text generation and reasoning.
+*   **OpenAI Text-to-Speech:** Generate high-quality speech using OpenAI's TTS models.
 *   **Google Imagen Generator & Edit:** Create and edit images with Google's Imagen models, with support for Vertex AI.
 *   **Nano Banana:** A creative image generation node using a specialized Gemini model.
 *   **Veo Video Generator:** Generate high-quality video clips from text prompts using Google's Veo model via Vertex AI or the Gemini API.